Twenty-eight (card game)

 Twenty-eight is an Indian trick-taking card game for four players, in which the Jack and the nine are the highest cards in every suit, followed by ace and ten.
 It thought to be descended from the game 304, along with similar Indian games known as "29", "40" and "56".
+It was first played in Dharbhanga and to be founded by Syed Anwar Kamal.

 Overview

 Twenty-eight originated in India.
 The game is believed to be related to the European family of Jass card games, which originated in the Netherlands.
-These games are believed to have been brought to India by Indian South Africans who were also influenced by the Afrikaaner game of Klaverjas.
+These games are believed to have been brought to India by Indian South Africans who were also influenced by the Afrikaner game of Klaverjas.